sigmdel/xiao_esp32c6_sketches/README.md

 For `wifi_blackhole`, `wifi_tx_power` and `async_web_led` create the `secret.h` file with the correct Wi-Fi credentials using the `secrets.h.template` as a model.

-It will be necessary to install to libraries to compile the `async_web_led` project.
-The details are in [librairies/README.md](libraries.README.md).
+It will be necessary to install two libraries to compile the `async_web_led` project.
+The details are in [librairies/README.md](libraries/README.md).

 The last two are Zigbee example sketches from the `esp32` core.
 The Zigbee Light Bulb sketch had to be slightly modified to work with the XIAO ESP32C6.
 The two sketches are licensed under the Apache License, Version 2.0 by Espressif Systems (Shanghai) PTE LTD.